Weeks-UNC/RingMapper/README.md

 General Description
 -------------------
-RingMapper & Pairmapper automate the detection of correlated modifcation events in mutational profiling (MaP) experiments.
+RingMapper & PairMapper automate the detection of correlated modifcation events in mutational profiling (MaP) experiments.

 RingMapper is a flexible code for computing correlations (RINGs) between all nucleotides in an RNA.
 Users can choose to compute correlations between single nucleotides (window=1; default) or between larger nucleotide windows (e.g. window=3, which tests whether 3-nt windows are correlated with each other).
-Run ringmapper.py --help for options.
+Run ringmapper.py with the --help flag for options.

 PairMapper is a wrapper for RingMapper that performs PAIR-MaP analysis, i.e. it searches for correlations indicative of secondary structure base pairs.
 Correlation calculations are done using a 3-nt window and then filtered by nt complementarity and reactivity.
-Run pairmapper.py --help for options.
+Run pairmapper.py with the --help flag for options.

 Both RingMapper and PairMapper require read alignment and preprocessing by ShapeMapper2 using the --output-parsed flag.